zzzprojects/learn-orm/tutorials/ef-core-advanced-topics/backing-field.md

 ## Field and Property Access

 By default, EF will always read and write to the backing field.
 It will assume that one has been properly configured and will never use the property.

-However, EF also supports other access patterns.
+EF also supports other access patterns.
 For example, the following sample instructs EF to write to the backing field only while materializing and to use the property in all other cases.

 ```csharp
 class EntityContext : DbContext